SakoMe/ts-framework/README.md

 # FE Framework in TS

-A front end framework similar to Backbone and Marionette written in TS
+A custom front-end framework MV\* written in TS